-What is LEGIONELLOSIS?
+What is legionellosis?

-Legionellosis, or Legionnaire's disease is a very serious type of pneumonia caused by the bacteria called Legionella.
+Legionellosis, or Legionnaire's disease, is a serious type of pneumonia caused by the bacteria called Legionella.
 Legionella bacteria are naturally found in freshwater environments like lakes and streams.
-The bacteria can become a health concern when they grow and spread in human-made water systems like showerheads, cooling towers, hot tubs, decorative fountains and large complex plumbing systems.
+The bacteria can become a health concern when they grow and spread in human-made water systems like showerheads, cooling towers, hot tubs, decorative fountains, and large complex plumbing systems.

-Who gets LEGIONELLOSIS?
+Who gets legionellosis?

 Most healthy people exposed to Legionella do not get sick.
-People at increased risk of getting sike are people over 50, current or former smokers, people with chronic lung disease, people with weak immune systems, people with cancer, and people with underlying health conditions.
+People at increased risk of getting sick are people over 50, current or former smokers, people with chronic lung disease, people with weak immune systems, people with cancer, and people with underlying health conditions.

-How is LEGIONELLOSIS spread?
+How is legionellosis spread?

-After Legionella grows in building water systems, water droplets containing Legionella can spread small enough for people to breathe in and become infected.
+After Legionella grows in building water systems, water droplets containing the bacteria can spread small enough for people to breathe in and become infected.
 Less commonly, people can get sick from aspiration of drinking water containing Legionella.

-What are the symptoms of LEGIONELLOSIS?
+What are the symptoms of legionellosis?

-People who get sick after being exposed to Legionella can develop two different illnesses: Legionnaires and Pontiac Fever.
-Legionnaire's disease is very similar to other types of pneumonia with symptoms that include cough, shortness of breath, fever, muscles aches, headache, diarrhea, nausea, and confusion.

-Pontiac fever is a milder infection than Legionnaires that cause primarily muscle aches and fever.
+People who get sick after being exposed to Legionella can develop two different illnesses - Legionnaire's disease and Pontiac fever.
+Legionnaire's disease is similar to other types of pneumonia with symptoms that include cough, shortness of breath, fever, muscles aches, headache, diarrhea, nausea, and confusion.
+Pontiac fever, a milder infection than Legionnaire's disease, has primary symptoms of muscle aches and fever.